 Don’t do it.

 Also, be aware that you could give away your location even without geotagging, simply by mentioning where you are.
-We know it’s fun to let people know in the moment that you’re enjoying a new gallery opening or a night on the town, but sometimes it’s better to wait and post about it later, when you’re not there anymore and can tweet about how much fun you HAD (past tense).
+We know it’s fun to let people know at the moment that you’re enjoying a new gallery opening or a night on the town, but sometimes it’s better to wait and post about it later when you’re not there anymore and can tweet about how much fun you HAD (past tense).